jestjs/jest/.github/ISSUE_TEMPLATE/bug.md

 <!--
 Please provide either a [repl.it demo](https://repl.it/languages/jest) or a minimal repository on GitHub.
 Issues without a reproduction link are likely to stall.

--->
+See https://stackoverflow.com/help/minimal-reproducible-example for information on how to create good reproductions -->

 ## envinfo